French onion soup

-- Fry in butter and oil until soft for 5-10 minutes, without browning it too much.
-It should be golden but not burnt.
-Add water, bouillon, wine, and spices.
-Bring to a boil then let it simmer on reduced heat for 15-20 minutes.
-Salt and pepper to taste.
+- Add water, bouillon, wine, and spices.
+Bring to a boil then reduce the heat to low, and let it simmer for 15-20 minutes.
+Season with salt and pepper to taste.

-- For the mug bread, grease a large mug or glass dish with a flat bottom with butter.
+- For the mug bread, grease a large flat-bottomed mug or glass dish with butter.

-- Mix together all dry ingredients in the mug with a fork or spoon.
+- Combine all dry ingredients in the mug with a fork or spoon.
 Crack in the egg and stir in the cream.
 Combine until smooth and make sure there are no lumps.

 - Microwave on high (approximately 700 watts) for 2 minutes.
 Check if the bread is done in the middle – if not, microwave for a few more seconds.

 - Let cool and remove from the mug.
 Slice in half and toast.

-- Divide the onion soup in ovenproof bowls.
-Top with the bread pieces and shredded cheese.
-Gratinate at 410°F (210°C) with the grill function on for 5-7 minutes, until the cheese, has melted and got a nice golden color.
+- Divide the onion soup between ovenproof bowls.
+Top with the bread slices and shredded cheese.
+Broil at 410°F (210°C) for 5-7 minutes, until the cheese has melted and turned golden.